zramsay/eris-cli/docs/tutorials/getting-started.md

 eris chains stop test_chain
 ```

-Remove your chain (`-f` to force remove a running chain, `-x` to remove the chain's separate data container which it writes to, and `-d` to remove the chain directory entirely):
+Remove your chain (`-f` to force remove a running chain, `-x` to remove the chain's separate data container which it writes to, and `-d` to remove the (local)  chain directory entirely):

 ```bash
 eris chains rm -xfd test_chain